bischoff-m/trackmania-replay-bot/packages/render/README.md

     return inner1()
 ```

-Groups can be nested as deep as you want.
+Groups can be nested multiple times.

 You can use this to do conditional branching.
 Use the `nonlocal` keyword to
 write to variables in the outer scope.